White Stuff Clothing: White Stuff Foundation

+White Stuff Clothing created a charitable foundation, which is supported by 1% of their profits.

-The White Stuff Foundation was founded in May 2010, in celebration of the company's 25th anniversary.
-Today the foundation is based in Lambeth, London.
-White Stuff Clothing stated their aim to fulfil 25 pledges to show White Stuff's social and environmental commitments, and in particular aims at helping disadvantaged young people.
-The first of the White Stuff’s pledges was the creation of a charitable foundation, into which White Stuff donate 1% of their annual profits.
+The White Stuff Foundation was founded in May 2010 in celebration of the company's 25th anniversary.
+The foundation is supported by 1% of their profits and is based in Lambeth, London.

-Currently the White Stuff Foundation supports more than 100 small and local charities in the UK.
+Currently, the White Stuff Foundation supports more than 100 small and local charities in the UK.
 These are predominantly in the urban areas close to White Stuff's stores and distribution centres, and every branch of White Stuff is partnered with its own charity.
 The White Stuff Foundation also supports two charities in India and two in Denmark.
-Donations accepted by the White Stuff Foundation go towards supporting these partner charities.

 White Stuff stores are responsible for hosting their own fundraising events.
-This has led to the creation of many campaigns, including Surf Relief, Give a Gnome a Home, National Wear a Tea Cosy on Your Head Day and Charity Flip Flops, as well as local events, such as bake sales and raffles throughout each year.
-White Stuff stores will also sell the props used as part of their window displays at the end of every season, with proceeds going to the White Stuff Foundation.
+This has led to the creation of many campaigns, including Surf Relief, Give a Gnome a Home, National Wear a Tea Cosy on Your Head Day, and Charity Flip Flops, as well as local events, such as bake sales and raffles throughout each year.

 Stores

 In 1991, the first White Stuff shop was opened in Clapham, London.
-White Stuff boutiques are, according to the company website, “more than just shops, they are places where people can meet and socialise.”
-White Stuff regularly hosts events inside its stores (including the regular White Stuff Book Club), allows customers to bring pets inside with them, and has dedicated areas for children with colouring books and dens.
+White Stuff regularly hosts events inside its stores, allows customers to bring pets inside with them, and has dedicated areas for children with colouring books and dens.
 Some White Stuff stores include their own cinemas, pick ‘n’ mix counters and bespoke changing rooms decorated in themed styles.

-White Stuff has more than 100 stores including Edinburgh, Nottingham, Manchester and Battersea.
+As of October 2024, White Stuff operates 113 stores and 46 concessions in the UK.
+The brand maintains a presence in Europe with six stores and 25 concessions, partnering with major retailers such as John Lewis and Marks & Spencer.
+White Stuff also has a strong wholesale distribution network with 428 worldwide and the remaining in the UK and Ireland.